For first time buyers, getting the right first acoustic guitar comes with memories that will last a lifetime.

 There is all likelihood that after you buy your first guitar, you will move on to buy other guitars as you progress in your musical journey.
 This very first instrument will however remain in your memories for a long time to come, perhaps throughout your life.

 The memories may be found as you recall how sweet music came from striking those strings, or you may have such bad memories about the many times you wished you could just bash that guitar to the floor or throw it into a fire because of how difficult it was to practice on.
-All this depends on whether you choose the best beginner guitar now.
+All this depends on whether you choose the marvelous beginner guitar now.

 But worry not.
 That is where we come in to guide you as you make a choice on your very first acoustic guitar.
 In this post, you will learn everything you need to know about guitars including the different materials used in constructions as well as learning about some reliable brands.

-When you progress to more advanced models, the skills you learn here on how to choose the best guitar will serve you then as it will now.
+When you progress to more advanced models, the skills you learn here on how to choose the perfect guitar will serve you then as it will now.
 So, sit back, relax and let’s get straight into it.

 Understanding your budget: